johannesnelson/johannesnelson.github.io/_projects/PPC_data_analysis_pipeline.md

 might sound simple, any data scientist will likely know that the word 'raw' often implies messy, inaccurate, and sometimes unintelligible.
 This isn't anyone's fault, it is the nature of working with real world data--especially data streaming in from so many sources around the world.
-Adding to the complexity (and fun) of this job, were some added functions that I was asked to explore: functionality to scan the entire dataset for potentially invasive species, a way to classify plants as alien or native in the regions where they are being planted, and ways to handle missing taxonomic information or innacurrate inputs in the family, genus, or species fields.
+Adding to the complexity (and fun) of this job, were some added issues that I was asked to explore: functionality to scan the entire dataset for potentially invasive species, a way to classify plants as alien or native in the regions where they are being planted, and ways to handle missing taxonomic information or innacurrate inputs in the family, genus, or species fields.